-Nearly 60 people from across the South Mountain region gathered at the Penn State Fruit Research and Extension Center in Biglerville on May 3 for the annual Spring Partnership Meeting.
+Nearly 80 people from across the South Mountain region gathered at the Terrace Trellis at Penn National Golf Course Community in Fayetteville (Franklin County) on September 13 for the annual Fall Partnership Meeting.
 The purpose of this meeting (and the one in the fall) is to bring together all partners and interested parties to build relationships and collaborations.

-This year’s spring meeting focused on local water quality and watershed health, which the Partnership will highlight through various events in the coming years.
+This year’s fall meeting continued the focus on local water quality and watershed health, which the Partnership began during the spring 2019 meeting and will continue to highlight through other events in the coming years.

 About the meeting: Twice annually (Spring and Fall), the Partnership holds a Partnership-wide meeting in which all partners and interested parties are invited to come together and build relationships and collaborations.
 These meetings are a chance to: